xfendi/yolomcpl/README.md

-# YOLOMC.PL × Strona Internetowa!
+# YOLOMC.PL × Minecaraft server itemshop for ViShop!
 Welcome to the official repository for the YOLOMC server website.
 This project is built using Vue.js and serves as the main platform for the community, including a fully integrated itemshop for purchasing in-game items by ViShop API.